biocore/pyqi/doc/index.rst

 pyqi is currently in the early stages of development, and there is a lot to be done.
 We're very interested in having beta users, and we fully embrace collaborative development, so if you're interested in using or developing pyqi, you should get in touch.

-pyqi's only requirement is a working Python 2.7 installation.

 How do I start using pyqi?
 --------------------------

-Our tutorials are designed to help you evaluate the utility of pyqi, and then integrate pyqi into your project.
+First, install pyqi (it's easy) by following our :ref:`install instructions <install-index>`.
+Then, you can start working through our tutorials, which are designed to help you evaluate the utility of pyqi, and then integrate pyqi into your project.

 The :ref:`Getting Started <getting-started>` series of tutorials progress linearly through :ref:`how to stub and build new commands <defining-new-commands>` and :ref:`how to stub and build new interfaces <defining-new-interfaces>`.
 These will give you an idea of what pyqi is capable of and how it works.